-Considered the largest land-sea-air battle in world history, it began APRIL 1, 1945, with the largest amphibious attack by the U.S. in the Pacific war.
+Considered the largest land-sea-air battle in world history, it began APRIL 1, 1945, with the most massive amphibious attack by the U.S. in the Pacific war.

 60,000 U.S. troops landed on the Island of Okinawa in the last major battle of World War II.